 Designed specifically for travel, this is the best BCD overall because of how lightweight it is, how durable it is, how convenient it is to use integrated weights with and how well it stands up to rough environmental conditions, including colder seas.

 It’s very well-priced for how deep its list of features is (something that other travel-oriented BCDs tend to struggle with).
 A very lightweight but comprehensive piece of dive gear that any traveling diver who likes bringing their own stuff would be happy to own.

-I would say that the Cressi Travelight is the best BCD on the market for the vast majority of people–experienced and new divers.
-This has to be one of the most popular BCDs used by dive shops, in my experience, and it’s one that I’ve seen and use all over the world from Aruba to Egypt.
+I would say that the Cressi Travelight is the best BCD on the market for the vast majority of recreational divers–advanced divers and new.
+This has to be one of the most popular BCDs used by dive shops, in my experience, and it’s one that I’ve seen and used all over the world from Aruba to Egypt.

 While this has to be one of the lightest jacket-style BCDs out there, it is lightweight not because Cressi has done away with essential features like padding, clips and pockets, but because they have really put a lot of thought into the materials.

 This is a very comfortable BCD and you could easily wear this over a simple rashguard or zip-up wetsuit top in warm waters.
 Just feeling it you can also tell that it’s durable enough to survive scrapes and bumps on deck and below the surface.